sassoftware/converting-sas-code-to-leverage-cas/README.md

+This project is no longer under active development and was archived 2025-03-14.

 # converting-sas-code-to-leverage-cas
 ##  Best Practices for Converting SAS Code to Leverage CAS
 ### Coding examples can be run **as is** with SAS Viya 3.5+.